-1. Plan for the sales
+1. Plan for sales at the store

 Pick up a store flyer, or look at your grocery store's website, and plan your meals for the sales — don't just shop for the ingredients in your recipes.